 What would happen if the world didn’t have vaccines?

 Without vaccines, millions of people wouldn’t be alive.
 Smallpox, one of the most devastating diseases in the world, might still exist.
-As for the economy, the devastating impacts of COVID-19 occurred because we are missing just one vaccine — imagine the impact with no vaccines at all.
+As for the economy, the devastating initial impacts of COVID-19 happened because we were just missing one vaccine.
+Now, imagine the impact with no vaccines at all, or the devastating economic impact if the world does not prioritize global vaccine distribution.

 What exactly are vaccines?